The impact of superyacht and private jet emissions

 By making polluters pay we can also raise vital funds for investing in the UK’s own fair transition to a fossil free future – like supercharging community renewable energy projects or investing properly in affordable, accessible and clean public transport that benefits everyone.

-Superyachts, like private jets, are symbols of extreme luxury that come with a significant environmental cost.
+Superyachts, like private jets, are symbols of an extreme luxury lifestyle choice that come with a significant environmental cost.
 Their numbers have more than doubled since 2000, with around 150 new superyachts launched every year.

 The environmental impact of superyachts and private jets is clear.
 It's time to take action.